DevNeoLee/D3_CanadaTourist2025/README.md

-# Canada Tourist Visualization Dashboard
+# Canada Tourist Visualization Dashboard with Browser LLM with Transformers.js

-Interactive visualization of Canadian tourist data from 2000-2019 using modern D3.js and TypeScript.
+Interactive visualization of Canadian tourist data from 2000-2019 using modern D3.js and TypeScript with LLM(Local Browser/ Groq API).

 ## 🚀 Live Demo